DoctorKhan/The-Social-Game-Book/src/20_part/130_the_great_suppression.md

 The infrastructure for human wisdom and natural community was never destroyed—just abandoned.
 Which means the path back to our original potential is still available.

-**The Great Suppression can end whenever we choose to stop participating in it.**
+**The Age of Atomization can end whenever we choose to stop participating in it.**

 The dragon was never the enemy.
 The dragon was the keeper of the knowledge we need to be free.